cliff1976/mahlzeit/_posts/2019-01-09-china-restaurant-peking.md

 Chinese

 ## Recommendations / Highlights ##
 Green beans with garlic and dried chilies were.
 The won-ton soup, however was a life-changer.
+Both of those items are from the black one-pager menu with pictures and Chinese characters and some interesting attempts at German describing the dishes.

 ## Hours ##
 Closed Mondays.
 All the rest of the days open 11:30–15:00 and 17:30–22:30.